 On my trips to America which coincided with UKC Premier (United Kennel Club's Annual Show) where they have specific classes for Parti Poodles, Poodles are in the gun dog group.
 I have been very privileged to successfully show dogs owned by Sara Gessner and Gloria Ogdahl.
 In 2008, on behalf of The Parti Poodle Club, I presented a trophy to Priscilla Suddard from Canada.

 When I got my first Parti Poodle called Blaze, I decided I would like to try agility.
 Despite my handling, Blaze has achieved his Kennel Club Agility Warrant Bronze and we also won the UKA Tug-E-Nuff Grand Finals.
-He is a great ambassador for Poodles and has been invited by the Kennel Club to demonstrate agility at Crufts for the last 3 years.
+He is a great ambassador for Poodles and has been invited by the Kennel Club to demonstrate agility at Crufts for 3 years.

 I have become addicted to agility and Blaze, Bertie and Jeeves share my passion.
 Onwards and upwards and hopefully more achievements to come.